qihongl/learn-hippo/README.md

 ### Simulation 7

 This simulation re-use the models trained in simulation 2.
-First, you need re-evaluate the model on temporally scrambled stimuli while having their hippocampus turned off, The simulation parameters in `eval-group.py` is configured to do this, so simply run
+First, you need re-evaluate the model on temporally scrambled stimuli while having their hippocampus turned off, The simulation parameters in `eval-group.py` are configured to do this, so simply run
 ```sh
 python eval-group.py
 ```